 Your Heatmap shows the most clicked linked percentage.
-For the more visually appealing representation of your data, you can click show colors and your data percentage will change to the various shades of different colors, such as the most visited in red, and least clicked links in blue.
+For the more visually appealing representation of your data, you can click show colors.
+Your data percentage will change to the various shades of different colors, such as the most visited in red and least clicked links in blue.

 Build a Google Analytics Heat Map

 You can also build a heatmap if you want to go a little further and create your in-depth google analytics heatmap that you can monitor by the hours.

 You may want to create a custom report according to your specific needs to get the most benefits out of your heat map.